thruthesky/site/README.md

 ## TODO

+### URGENT WORK

+* witheng.withcenter.com server is keeping table crash with MyISAM tables. so, separate ontue server.
+  * Since it is completely separated service and it uses InnoDB which is not source of the problem.
+  * Make the workserver as real server.
+  * Do it Immediately !!

+### NOT URGENT

 * Do admin page.
-  * user profile search/edit. point update.
+  * user search/edit. point update.
   * first page real time update.
-* witheng.withcenter.com server is keeping table crash with MyISAM tables. so, separate ontue server.
-  * Since it is completely separated service.
-  * Make the workserver as real server.
+  * session list / earch / stat

 * put `countries` somewhere else. so it will not increase main.js bundle size.
 * Suggestion: Move comment component under forum page module since it is a dependant of forum.